 A craft beer bar with a neighbourhood feel, located across the road from Novena MRT.
 19 taps and beer infused food like pizza and burgers.
 Worth a visit if you are nearby, but maybe not worth the time if you are down town.
 Nickeldime have now opened a new location in River Valley right next to UE Square.

 Close to Duxton Hill, this neighbourhood bar has 12 taps.
 Have only been here once and wasn’t impressed by the line up at that point.
-But seems like they regularly gets some nice beers on rotation at good prices, will revisit at some point.
+But seems like they regularly gets some nice beers on rotation at good prices with frequent promotions, will revisit at some point.

 Conveniently located in The Courtyard at Rendezvous Hotel, this craft beer bar runs a bit under the radar.
 Hosting a solid line up of good beer on 12 taps at a great price point, this is a place that is worth popping into if you are nearby Dhoby Ghaut.
 Try their beer infused food as well, definitely worth it.
 Shiok!